David Fair: Children's Services and Advocacy

 In 2007, Fair began publishing an online weekly newsletter for United Way called "What Matters," which highlighted news and events of interest to the Philadelphia-area nonprofit community.
 By 2010, the newsletter had over 15,000 subscribers.
 After mergers resulted in the new United Way of Greater Philadelphia and Southern New Jersey in 2012, the name of the newsletter was changed to Common Good.
 Fair remains the editor of the now monthly online publication.

 In 2013, after a stint managing David Fair Partners, a consulting firm for nonprofits, Fair became Deputy Chief Executive Officer of Turning Points for Children (TPFC), a small nonprofit family service organization with a budget of $5 million.
-After Turning Points affiliated with Public Health Management Corporation, Fair led an effort to help the organization compete for contracts with DHS for a new program called Improving Outcomes for Children, which privatized child welfare services in the city, and which eventually led to TPFC obtaining contracts to serve over 2500 families in four of ten regions of the city and increasing the annual TPFC budget to over $62 million.
-Fair also led the process to establish TPFC's own foster care program, which now is among the city's largest serving almost 700 children.
-Fair remains a leading advocate for children and families in Philadelphia, especially in the areas of foster care and youth homelessness, where he is a founder of Philly Homes 4 Youth, the Quality Parenting Initiative, and the Philadelphia Coalition on Opioids and Children.
+After TPFC affiliated with Public Health Management Corporation, Fair led an effort to help the organization compete for contracts with DHS.
+This came out of a new program, called Improving Outcomes for Children, which privatized child welfare services in the city.
+Over time, TPFC obtained contracts to serve over 2500 families in four of ten regions of the city.
+The annual TPFC budget increased to over $62 million as a result.
+Fair also led the process to establish TPFC's own foster care program, which now is among the city's largest, serving almost 700 children.
+Fair continues to campaign for children and families in Philadelphia, especially in the areas of foster care and youth homelessness.
+He is a founder of Philly Homes 4 Youth, the Quality Parenting Initiative, and the Philadelphia Coalition on Opioids and Children.

-Since 1977, Fair has served on over 80 nonprofit boards and other leadership groups, and in 2022, he serves on eight boards, chairing three of them.

-Personal life

-Fair lives in the Germantown section of Philadelphia with his partner since 1997, Rudard Robinson.
-Once LGBT marriage became legal in Pennsylvania, they were officially married on July 17, 2014, by the Rev. Dr. W. Wilson Goode Sr., the former mayor of Philadelphia.
+Organizations founded

+Fair founded the Philadelphia Lesbian and Gay Task Force (1977), the Philadelphia Gay Cultural Festival (1978), Lavender Health (1979) (now Mazzoni Center), the Philadelphia/Delaware Valley Union of the Homeless (1985), Philly Homes 4 Youth (2017), and the Philadelphia Coalition on Opioids and Children (2018), and led the creation of numerous local government health and human service initiatives, including the AIDS Activities Coordinating Office for the Philadelphia Department of Public Health (1987) and the Division of Community-Based Prevention Services (2001), the Parenting Collaborative (2003), and the Quality Parenting Initiative (2014) for the Philadelphia Department of Human Services.